-Graeme Clark Award for STEM Innovation: Victorian Secondary Schools invited to apply.
+Graeme Clark Award for STEM Innovation in Schools

 The Graeme Clark Foundation established the Graeme Clark Award for STEM Innovation to celebrate and acknowledge science innovation in Victorian schools that has added value to the school community by raising the profile of science through innovative practices, partnerships and programs.

-The winning application will be announced and acknowledged on July 22nd at Australia's most prestigious free public science event - The Graeme Clark Oration – that’s attended by more than 600 Australian eminent scientists, academics and politicians.
+The winning application is announced and acknowledged each year at Australia's most prestigious free public science event - The Graeme Clark Oration – that’s attended by more than 600 Australian eminent scientists, academics and politicians.

 Helping profoundly deaf children from disadvantaged backgrounds in India to receive the gift of hearing.